-- Place the flour, salt, yeast and most of the water into the bowl of your stand mixer.
+- Place 300g strong white flour, 100g spelt flour, 1 teaspoon salt, 7g instant yeast and 150ml water into the bowl of your stand mixer.
 Start mixing on a slow speed.
-If you need to add a little more water.
-The dough shouldn't be too sticky.
+If you need to, add a little more water until the mixture comes together into a dough.
+Don't add too much water though - the dough shouldn't be too sticky.

 - Turn the speed to medium and mix for five minutes.

-- Add the olive oil and mix for a further 2 minutes.
+- Add 1.5 tablespoon olive oil and mix for a further 2 minutes.

-- Transfer to an oiled bowl and cover with a damp tea towel or cling film until doubled in size (around an hour).
+- Transfer to an oiled bowl and cover with a damp tea towel or cling film until doubled in size (60-90 minutes).